Pat Heard: Professional football career

 Heard left Villa in January 1983 for Sheffield Wednesday, priced at £60,000; his new club's hopes of promotion from the Second Division had been dented by a recent slump in form.
 He was forced to take a taxi to Highbury for the 1983 FA Cup semi-final, having been accidentally left behind by manager Jack Charlton.
 When Charlton moved to Newcastle United, Heard was the new manager's first signing.
 In October 1984 he scored in a 3–0 victory over Ipswich Town; his second goal came the following month in a 2–2 draw away to Luton.

 In August 1985, Heard moved to Middlesbrough on a month's loan with a view to a permanent deal.
 In November 1985, he scored as Middlesbrough beat Shrewsbury Town 3–1 at home.

 Following his spell at Middlesbrough, in 1986 Heard joined his hometown club Hull City.
 Notable performances included scoring a penalty in the 2–1 victory over his old club, Villa, in August 1987.
 As penalty taker, he also scored in a 3–0 away win at Barnsley in October 1987 and the 2–1 away win at Oldham Athletic in the Christmas fixtures that year.
 When Heard's son, Jamie, played for the Tigers in an Associate Members Cup tie against Port Vale on 22 October 2002, they became the first father and son to represent Hull City.

 Having been a first-teamer for two seasons at Hull, Heard left to play for Rotherham United, winning the Fourth Division title.
 This was followed by two years at Cardiff City, during which time he turned down an offer from Norwegian club Randaberg IL to become their player-manager.
 Heard appeared 46 times in the Fourth Division.
 His four goals contributed to Cardiff's 13th and 9th finishing positions.

 In 1992, Heard returned briefly to Hull switching with Hall Road Rangers, before continuing his career with the Brunei M-League Team, under Mick Lyons, in the Malaysian League.
 A clash of heads fractured his skull ending his playing career at the age of 34.

 After football

 After football, Heard was landlord of the Three Tuns, Boothferry Road.
 After several years, he embarked on a variety of careers including as a publican in both Hull and Chesterfield, a summariser for Free Radio Birmingham, a stage hypnotist.
-As an Approved Driving Instructor, Heard taught Villa youth such as Barry Bannan, Benji Siegrist and Andreas Weimann to drive.
+As an Approved Driving Instructor, Heard taught Villa Academy players such as Barry Bannan, Benji Siegrist and Andreas Weimann to drive.